While there are plenty of simple fixes you can do on your own, it’s safer and cheaper the let a professional handle the more severe plumbing repairs.

 Proper measurements and the ability to make careful adjustments for the new lines, water intakes, and drains requires precision to ensure that your toilets, sinks, showers, and bathtubs are aligned properly to the new pipes and stems.

 If done incorrectly, you can do major damage that can create a water leak down the road or possibly impact sewer lines.
-And the problem may not occur until months after you’ve completed the remodel which will may have to be torn apart to fix the problem.
+And the problem may not occur until months after you’ve completed the remodel, which will have to be torn apart to fix the problem.

 While you may be a genius when it comes to carpentry – putting in cabinets, vanities, or kitchen islands – it is often best to leave the plumbing to a licensed and bonded professional.